mindicree/kowalski_analysis/README.md

 ### Anaconda Setup
 1. Install <a href="https://www.anaconda.com/"> Anaconda </a> on your local computer
-2. Download the "model_display" notebook file to your computer.
+2. Download the "model_notebook" notebook file to your computer.
 3. <a href="https://drive.google.com/drive/folders/1q4sPCeBlGH_9cWTynWN5EuPelqXBUZ9f?usp=sharing" target="_blank">Download the dataset here</a>, or create/use your own
 4. Create an Anaconda environment with the following dependencies:
 - tensorflow